Children

 Read MoreParents: How to Get Your Kids to Cooperate Without Child Shaming

-If you make a child feel loved, you’ll foster cooperation.
-Sounds simple enough, right?
+If you make a child feel loved, you’ll foster cooperation and reduce the negative effects often associated with child shaming Sounds simple enough, right?
 But is it really that simple?
 Is just giving love enough?
 What happens when, despite you showering your child with love, they still don’t want to cooperate?
-Do you get annoyed?
-Exasperated?
-Angry?
-Do you perhaps end up falling back on…
+Do you get annoyed?…

 Read MoreGet Smart About Nutrition: How The Right Diet Can Reduce ADHD Symptoms